StatefunTransactions/statefun-transactions/README.md

 This repository contains the [code](flink-statefun) of Flink StateFun extended with two-phase commit transactions and sagas.

+This project is an extension of the [StateFun project](https://github.com/apache/flink-statefun).

 ## Evaluation code

 The code to perform the evaluation can be found in the [experiments folder](experiments).